worthyag/SixLove/draftReport.md

 <br>

-With that, I wrote corresponding javascript code that provided the interactivity needed for the user to be able to add, edit, delete, and view their tennis sessions.
+With that, I wrote corresponding javascript code (**code snippet 15**) that provided the interactivity needed for the user to be able to add, edit, delete, and view their tennis sessions.

 ```javascript
 function editSession(sessionId) {